tc39/proposal-compartments/README.md

   // The compartment uses the resolveHook to synchronously elevate
   // an import specifier (as it appears in the source of a StaticModuleRecord
-  // or bindings array of a third-party StaticModuleRecord), to
+  // or bindings array of a SyntheticStaticModuleRecord), to
   // the corresponding full specifier, given the full specifier of the
   // referring (containing) module.
   // The full specifier is the memo key for the module.